I took my first yoga class in the early 1980s.

 The instructor was a woman in her 60s who taught in exchange for donations.
 At the start of class, people would throw $3 to $5 in a bowl near the entrance.

 No one tracked how much each person donated, and no one was turned away for lack of cash.

-Compared to the average gym membership of $58 per month, and especially to a basic $10 membership to Planet Fitness, yoga is pretty pricy.
+Compared to the average gym membership of $58 per month, and especially to a basic $10 membership at Planet Fitness, yoga is pretty pricy.

 I’ve been practicing yoga off and on over the years, both through classes and at home.
 As I’ve moved from New England to Florida and then to the mid-Atlantic, I’ve noticed more and more studios have affordable, and sometimes free, classes.

 Here are a few ways to enjoy low-cost or free yoga.

 Many studios offer free classes in exchange for a couple of hours of help.

 The studio doesn’t have to shell out as much money to cover payroll, taxes and other costs, and the yogi gets to attend a couple of classes in exchange for a few hours at the front desk and light cleaning in the studio.